-"On Father’s Day, we again wish you all Happy Birthday.”
+- “On Father’s Day, we again wish you all Happy Birthday.”

-"Solo homers usually come with no one on base.”
+- “Solo homers usually come with no one on base.”

-"All of his saves have come in relief appearances"
+- “All of his saves have come in relief appearances.”

-"If Casey Stengel were alive today, he’d be spinning in his grave.
+- “If Casey Stengel were alive today, he’d be spinning in his grave.”

-"We’ll be back after this word from Manufacturers Hangover.”
+- “We’ll be back after this word from Manufacturers Hangover.”

 Many fans and analysts have questioned whether Kiner deserves the honor, since he hit “only” 369 home runs and played just 10 seasons.
-When Kiner retired in 1955, however, he ranked sixth on the career home run list, just ahead of Joe DiMaggio and Johnny Mize.
-Fifty seasons and many sluggers later, he was 57th in 2004.
-Before the 2004 season, he still ranked sixth in home run percentage; he hit homers in 7.09 percent of his at bats.
-Ahead of him were Mark McGwire, Ruth and three active players - Barry Bonds, Jim Thome and Sammy Sosa - whose percentages will likely drop as they get older.
-He stood 27th on the all-time list with a .946 on-base plus slugging percentage.
+When Kiner retired in 1955, however, he ranked sixth on the career home-run list, just ahead of Joe DiMaggio and Johnny Mize.
+Sixty seasons and many sluggers later, he was 78th in 2016.
+He was still fifth in home run frequency, with 1 in every 14.1 at bats, behind only Mark McGwire, Babe Ruth, Barry Bonds, and Jim Thome.
+He stood 23rd on the all-time list with a .946 on-base plus slugging percentage.

 Ralph Kiner died at age 91 on February 6, 2014, at his home in Rancho Mirage, California.

-Bill James, The New Bill James Historical Baseball Abstract (The Free Press, 2001)
+9 Bill James, The New Bill James Historical Baseball Abstract (New York: Free Press, 2001), 663.

-Murray Polner, Branch Rickey (New American Library, 1982)
+10 Murray Polner, Branch Rickey (New York: New American Library, 1982), 229-230.